Visual Arts & New Media Individual Project Funding Expert Panel comments

 Comments made by the panel during the assessment of applications are outlined below.
 Please note that these comments provide a summary of the panel's assessment and do not necessarily relate to every application submitted to this deadline.
 The panel does not provide individual comments.

-• Please be sure that your description clearly outlines how you plan to do your project because vague descriptions make it difficult for the panel to understand what your goals and intentions are.
+• Please be sure your description clearly outlines how you plan to do your project, because vague descriptions, or descriptions missing information, makes it difficult for the panel to understand what your goals and intentions are.

 • Including a timeline or schedule of activity is a valuable component of your project description.
 This helps the panel better understand how and when you plan to undertake your activities.

-• Be sure to allow yourself ample time to complete your project so the panel has confidence that you can complete activities as proposed.
+• Be sure to allow yourself ample time to complete your project so the panel has confidence that activities and goals are feasible.

-• Demonstrate clear anticipated outcomes, or end goals, as this addresses potential impacts the project may have on you, your artistic practice and/or broader career goals.
+• Please include clear anticipated outcomes, or end goals, as this addresses potential impacts the project may have on you, your artistic practice, and/or broader career goals.

 • The panel was impressed with the diversity of projects and the quality of activities in the province.